 8 a.m. to 4:30 p.m. – Concurrent Sessions

 Nessmith-Lane Conference Center at Georgia Southern University

-With sponsorship from the University System of Georgia (USG) Board of Regents, Georgia Southern University will host a one-day conference for educators, students, industry professionals, and research institutions with interests in the Scholarship of STEM Teaching and Learning.
+With sponsorship from the University System of Georgia (USG) Board of Regents, Georgia Southern University will host a conference for educators, students, industry professionals, and research institutions with interests in the Scholarship of STEM Teaching and Learning.
 Participants are invited from all USG colleges and universities, private higher education institutions within the state, industry, research institutions, and local area K-12 schools.
-The conference will be held on Friday, March 7, 2014 at the Nessmith-Lane Conference Center on Georgia Southern’s campus.
+The conference will begin with a poster session and reception at the Statesboro Holiday Inn on Thursday, March 6, 2014 at 7:00 PM.
+It will continue all day on Friday, March 7 at the Nessmith-Lane Conference Center on Georgia Southern’s campus.

 “The conference will attract interest from throughout the state, particularly given not only Georgia Southern’s focus on science, technology, engineering and math, but the entire University System of Georgia,” said Tom Koballa, dean of the College of Education at Georgia Southern.

 The conference complements the University System of Georgia’s STEM Initiative whose goals include: promoting K-12 student preparation for and interest in majoring in STEM fields in college; increasing the success of STEM majors in college; and producing more and better science and mathematics teachers for K-12 schools, which in turn will lead to increased preparation of students in science and mathematics.